 First of all, click on the project section of your dashboard and press the ‘+New’ button.
 Then give your project a name and press save.
 Once you’ve launched a project, you’ll see six handy tools;

 - Campfire (This is an informal group chat, you can use the @ sign to message specific team members.
-Campfire’s don’t have size limits, so they’re perfect for larger groups.)
+Campfire’s don’t have size limits, so they’re perfect for larger groups or large teams.)

 - Message boards (you can post announcements, pitch ideas, update on progress, provide feedback)

 - To-dos (lists of what needs to get done, due dates, and a catalog of the team’s progress)

 - Schedules (set important dates and share your timetable)

 - Docs and Files (upload docs, files, images, and spreadsheets and organize them in folders.)